AidanStarr/Starr_et_al_2021_Icebergs/README.md

 # Southern_Ocean_Lead
-Code for the (in review) manuscript "A Southern Ocean Lead over Deep Water-Mass Reorganizations During Pleistocene Glacials" Data available following moratorium at pangaea.de (awaiting DOI).
+Code for the (in review) manuscript "An Antarctic Iceberg Melt Driver of Glacial Deep Water-Mass Reorganizations" Data available following moratorium at pangaea.de (https://doi.pangaea.de/10.1594/PANGAEA.921111).

 ## /raw
-Containing the raw data, archived at pangaea.de (link).
+Containing the raw data, archived at pangaea.de.

 ## /analysis
 Sub-directory containing the Matlab code for analysis of the raw data.
 Split into 4 parts (.m files) called by master.m.
 The dependencies "Ar1Sur.m" and "nexcf.m" are from http://tocsy.pik-potsdam.de/nest.php and are detailed in 1,2,3.